datarisk-io/mlops_codex/docs/source/index.rst

 .. code:: python

-   pip install neomaril-codex
+   pip install mlops-codex

 Getting started
 ---------------

-Check our guide on how to use Neomaril Codex to manage models
+Check our guide on how to use MLOps Codex to manage models

 .. toctree::
    :maxdepth: 2